|Buttons should be aligned with the front seam, |

 Placement of buttons is critically important to wearing braces.
 It determines where the brace straps lie and the line of the pants.
-In fact, you can probably notice a man wearing braces with a suit even when he has his jacket on, by the way the pant line cuts down the middle (when worn with pleated pants).
+In fact, you can probably notice a man wearing braces with a suit even when he has his jacket on, by the way the pant line cuts down the middle (when worn with pants with a definite front seam).
 Buttons that are too close to the mid-section are uncomfortable and get in the way; too far apart, and the buttons do not adequately support the pleat and pant lines.
 This is true for both the front and back of the pants.

 Button placement and clip placement on the front